erosmarcon/three-steer/README.md

 ## How to use

-Simply instantiate SteeringEntities passing a renderable Object3D and add to the scene.
+Simply instantiate and add to the scene SteeringEntities.
-(SteeringEntity is only an empty container with the motion logic)
+SteeringEntity is only an empty container with the motion logic, you need to pass a visible Object3D to the constructor to see it in action:

     var geometry = new THREE.BoxGeometry( 100, 200, 50 );
     var material = new THREE.MeshBasicMaterial( { color: 0xFFFFFF, wireframe: true } );